MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/productivity-tools.md

 ### Macros

 With macros, agents can perform repetitive, monotonous tasks—Open model-driven app forms, pre-populate fields with the details, send an email to a customer, take notes, and much more—all in a single click.
 A macro is a set of sequential actions that tells the system how to complete a task.
-When an agent executes a macro, the system performs each action and this helps save time and accommodate agents to handle more customer issues.
-Also, macro provides preciseness, clarity and consistency to the tasks that agents perform.
+When an agent runs a macro, the system performs each action and this helps save time and accommodate agents to handle more customer issues.
+Also, macros provide preciseness, clarity, and consistency to the tasks that agents perform.

 ### Agent scripts

 Agent scripts provide guidance to agents about what to do when they get a customer issue.
 The scripts ensure that only accurate, company-endorsed information is being shared, while also safeguarding the organization in regard to legal-compliance issues.
-Agent scripts help organizations to be unified, accurate, and effective while also being faster and more efficient in terms of customer handling.
+Agent scripts help organizations to be unified, accurate, and effective while being quick and  efficient in handling customers.

 ### Smart assist

-Smart assist is an intelligent assistant that provides real-time recommendations to the agents, helping them to take actions while interacting with customers.
+Smart assist is an intelligent assistant that provides real-time recommendations to agents, helping them take actions while interacting with customers.
 It allows organizations to build a custom bot and plug-in real-time to their environment.
 Also, organizations can develop relevant recommendations such as knowledge articles, similar cases, and next-best steps using Microsoft Adaptive cards.
-These recommendation cards are surfaced to the agent's user interface based on the context of the current conversation.
+These recommendation cards are displayed on the agent user interface based on the context of the current conversation.

-The smart assist feature can be enabled across all channels like Chat for Dynamics 365 Customer Service, SMS, and Facebook except entity records making it a consistent experience for agents.
+The smart assist feature can be enabled across all channels like Chat for Dynamics 365 Customer Service, SMS, and Facebook, except entity records, making it a consistent experience for agents.

 ## Agent guidance in productivity pane